UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 ## Migrating your pipeline

-### Secrets and signing
+### Secrets and Signing

 It is no longer necessary to sign your `.drone.yml` so the `.drone.yml.sig` can be deleted.
 Secrets can be defined in the drone UI and can be restricted to selected events, for example deployments or pull requests.
 See [location] for an example of this

 ### Docker-in-Docker

 The Docker-in-Docker (dind) service is no longer required.
 Instead, add `DOCKER_HOST=tcp://172.17.0.1:2375` to the `envionment` section of your pipline, and you will be able to access the shared Docker server on the drone agent.
-Note that it is only possible to run one docker build per
+Note that it is only possible to run one docker build at a time per drone agent.

+Since priviliged mode was primarily used for docker in docker, in most cases it should be possible to remove the `priviliged: true` line from your .drone.yml

 ### Services